jfeaver/dotfiles/README.md

   - ~/.ssh/config
   - ~/.agignore

-3. Run `git config --global core.excludesfile ~/.gitignore_global` if you haven't already
-4. Run `./setup.sh` (Creates symbolic links from the home directory to the dotfiles directory)
+6. Run `./setup.sh` (Creates symbolic links from the home directory to the dotfiles directory)

-5. Change the zshrc theme to your own in `~/dotfiles/omzshrc`
+7. Change the zshrc theme to your own in `~/dotfiles/omzshrc`
-6. Make `start` a proper executable: `chmod +x ~/bin/start`

 Software
 ========